jeffshee/cell-rotation/README.md

 2. **Adjust the threshold for the binarization**
 The optimal threshold gives the most accurate cell area.
 Press ENTER to proceed.
    ![](res/gui_roi_thresh.gif)
 3. The processing will be started.
-The result will be outputted the directory named `output`.
+The results will be outputted into the directory named `output`.

 ## Output
 The output result is a heatmap of pairwise similarity of frame `t1` and frame `t2`.
 For example,